andreipope/codestart/docs/python/simple-games/number-guessing/increment-number-of-guesses.md

 ---
-sidebar_position: 1
+sidebar_position: 9
 slug: /python/simple-games/number-guessing/increment-number-of-guesses
-description: Increment the number of guesses.
 ---

 # Increment the Number of Guesses

-To track how many attempts the user takes to guess the right number, you must increment the  `number_of_guesses` counter every time every time the user makes a guess (valid or invalid), and the program goes back to prompt for another guess.
+To track how many attempts the user takes to guess the right number, you must increment the  `number_of_guesses` counter every time the user makes a guess (valid or invalid), and the program goes back to prompt for another guess.

 ## Hands-On Coding